-Click on Chart, the following page (Figure 4.8) should appear.
-The JavaTM Applet graph displays Temperature and Humidity values, which can be charted across the full span (-40 to 124°C, and 0 to 100% RH) or within any narrow range (such as 20 to 30°C).
+• Click on Chart, the following page (Figure 4.8) should appear.
+The Java[TM] Applet graph displays Temperature and Barometric Pressure and can be charted across the full span (-40 to 123°C) or within any narrow range (such as 20-30°C).
 The time-base can display one minute, one hour, one day, one week, one month or one year.